-Benefits from the use of this non-elective data, which is procured as part of the Smart Meter Communication Licensee Costs, will enable us to manage our network more effectively and cost efficiently for our customers.
-We have assessed that the benefits of half hour consumption data (which provides an indication of network utilisation) will start to be attained once a DCC enrolment level of at least 70% is reached.
-There may be some geographic clustering which delivers benefits earlier.
+Benefits from the use of this information, which is procured as part of the Smart Meter Communication Licensee Costs, enable us to manage our network more effectively and cost efficiently for our customers.
+Access to household electricity consumption data from smart meters for a period of less than one month is permitted because Ofgem has approved our Data Privacy Plan4.